hai-vr/documentation/docs/changelogs/vixen.md

 title: Vixen
 ---

+## 1.0.1

+- Try to fix accidental incompatibility with Unity 2019.
+This update is not necessary if you are on Unity 2022.

 ## 1.0.0

 Although the version number is now V1 instead of V0, this is not a breaking change (I don't want the major version to be zero any longer).